The Space Law Review: Australia

 As well as having a new legislative framework, Australia also has a robust policy framework.
-This comprises the Australian Civil Space Strategy 2019–2028 (discussed in Section IV.iii) and the annual State of Space Report (SOSR).
+This comprises the Australian Civil Space Strategy 2019–2028, a 10-year plan designed to guide the growth and development of Australia's domestic space industry, and the annual State of Space Report (SOSR).
 The SOSR documents the government's activities in civil space for the prior calendar year and groups these activities under four main themes: policy and regulation; space capability; national interest; and international engagement.
 It is an important policy document that is designed to provide both industry and government stakeholders with an overview of past and current space-related initiatives, as well as to identify emerging commercial opportunities.
 The most recent report – the State of Space Report 2019 – was published in May 2020 and covers the government's civil space responsibilities and activities from 1 January 2018 to 30 June 2019.

 i Moon to Mars initiative

-In September 2019, the Australian government announced that it would be investing A$150 million over five years to support NASA with its efforts to return to the Moon and travel to Mars as part of NASA's Project Artemis.
+In September 2019, the Australian government announced that it would be investing A$150 million over five years to support NASA with its efforts to return to the Moon and travel to Mars as part of NASA's Artemis Program.

 In response, the ASA undertook a period of public consultations with interested industry participants to seek feedback and input on the design of the initiative and the grant opportunities available.
 In total, over 70 written submissions were received from the government, businesses, academics, non-government organisations and individuals, and over 550 participants attended the ASA's consultation meetings held across the country.

-This resulted in the design of a programme by the ASA with three key, integrated elements:
+This resulted in the design of a programme by the ASA with three integrated elements: